google/vscode-zxdb/TROUBLESHOOTING.md

 `zxdb.command` can be set to any of the following -

-1. By default it is set to `fx debug -- --enable-debug-adapter`.
+1. By default it is set to `ffx debug connect -- --enable-debug-adapter`.
-1. If you are not using fx, you will have to replace it with a shell script containing commands to launch zxdb and debug_agent.
+1. If you are not using ffx, you will have to replace it with a shell script containing commands to launch zxdb and debug_agent.

     For example, run this in a shell: